Toijala

 Toijala is known as an important railway crossroads.
 The Helsinki–Tampere and Turku–Tampere tracks meet at Toijala railway station.

 Toijala is located in the province of Western Finland and is part of the Pirkanmaa region.
 The municipality had a population of 8,305 (end of April 2004) and covered an area of 58.60 km2 of which 7.72 km2 is water.
 The population density (As of 31 December 2003) was 163.2 PD/km2.
 The municipality was unilingually Finnish.

 Until 2015, Toijala hosted a Nokia office which since 1997 collaborated with Päivölän Kansanopisto by having some of its students work as paid interns for 12 hours/week.

-On 4 April 2014, ten residents of Toijala became multi-millionaires when they won the record Eurojackpot of €57 million.